VCCBeginnerCoding/katacoda-scenarios/1_PythonWeek3/step1.md

 `python loops.py`{{execute}}

   ## Try it yourself!
-  - Step 1: Create an array
+  - Step 1: Create a list
-  - Step 2: Loop through the array
+  - Step 2: Loop through the list
-  - Step 3: Print all values in the array
+  - Step 3: Print all values in the list
   - Step 4: Create a break statement to break the statement after reading a certain value.